 The Curé of Ars

-Dr. John W. Vitz has written a musical based on the life of St. John Vianney.
-It is aptly titled, “The Curé of Ars”.
+For this reason, Angelus Music has produced “The Curé of Ars”.
 The word curé means parish priest.
-Ars is the small French hamlet where St. John Vianney served for 41 years, and rebuilt the Catholic Church, in France!
+Ars is the small French hamlet where St. John Vianney served as curé for 41 years, and rebuilt the Catholic Church, in France!

 Music Track Samples